kubeflow/website/content/en/docs/started/introduction.md

 The Kubeflow Platform refers to the full suite of Kubeflow components bundled together with additional integration and management tools.
-Using Kubeflow as a platform means deploying a comprehensive ML toolkit fot the entire ML lifecycle.
-This includes the standalone components coupled with these integrations and management tools:
+Using Kubeflow as a platform means deploying a comprehensive ML toolkit for the entire ML lifecycle.

+In addition to the standalone Kubeflow components, the Kubeflow Platform includes

 - [Kubeflow Notebooks](/docs/components/notebooks/overview) for interactive data exploration and model development.